Timeline of the Engaged Pluralism Initiative

 March 27, 2019: Writer, director, activist and instigator, Jerry Stropnicky returns for an all-campus lecture titled “Civic Empathy: A Field Report,” on community story applied to community healing and progress.

 April 4, 2019: Roughly 120 people from across campus participate in the 2018-2019 World Café.
-EPI working groups and other initiatives hosted discussions at tables, and Vassar Haiti Project and Priorities & Planning gave presentations on their work.
+EPI working groups and other initiatives host discussions at tables, and Vassar Haiti Project and Priorities & Planning gives presentations on their work.
 Associate Dean Luis Inoa & Antonella DeCicci '20 announce the re-launch of the Living at Vassar working group for 2019-2020.

-April 10, 2019: The EPI Global Campus Working Group hosted an event called “What in the Wor(L)d?: Imagining a Multilingual Campus.”
-Panelists included Kaiqing Su ’21, Ananya Suresh ’21, Swahili instructor Connie Ndony, Political Science Professor Andrew Davison, Japanese Professor Peipei Qiu, and biology Professor Colin Aitkin.
+April 10, 2019: The EPI Global Campus Working Group hosts an event called “What in the Wor(L)d?: Imagining a Multilingual Campus.”
+The event fosters imagination and possibility, encouraging attendees to inhabit and appreciate the myriad of languages, narratives, and worlds that each of us carry within us.
+Panelists include Kaiqing Su ’21, Ananya Suresh ’21, Swahili instructor Connie Ndony, Political Science Professor Andrew Davison, Japanese Professor Peipei Qiu, and biology Professor Colin Aitkin.